Science

 [email protected]

 This course will be an overview of general biological principles.
 Topics will include cell structure and function, genetics, evolution, classification, and study of the kingdoms of life.
-The course will be taught from a Christian worldview, utilizing both secular and Christian materials.
-The Scriptures will be honored and integrated into discussion of the many ethical issues in biology.
-EVOLUTION WILL BE COVERED.
+The course will be taught from a Christian worldview, utilizing both secular and

-This course is designed for 10th grade students but any high school student may participate.
+This course is designed for 10th grade students, but any high school student may participate.
 There are no prerequisites, but the student must be able to memorize massive amounts of information.
-Students should expect to spend 2-3 hours per week on assignments outside of the normal weekly class time.
-A few homework assignments will involve technology, including visiting websites that are applicable.
-The instructor will use email frequently.
-Class time will consist of lecture, group discussions and hands-on activities.
+Students should expect to spend 2-3 hours per week on

 Text: Biology by Miller and Levine, Prentice Hall.
 ISBN# 0-13-036701-X